rancher/rancher.github.io/rancher/faqs/troubleshooting/index.md

 In Docker, linked containers (using `--link` in `docker run`) shows up in the `/etc/hosts` of the container it's linked to.
 In Rancher, we don't edit the `/etc/hosts`.
 Instead we run an [internal DNS server]({{site.baseurl}}/rancher/rancher-services/internal-dns-service/) that makes links work across hosts.
 The DNS server would respond with the correct IP.

+<a id="container-access"></a>

+### Help!
+I cannot execute the shell or view logs of the container from the UI.
+How does Rancher access the shell/logs of a container?

+Since the agent is potentially open to the public internet, requests to the agent for a shell (or logs, etc) of a container aren't automatically trusted.
+The request from Rancher Server includes a JWT (JSON Web Token) and that JWT is signed by the server and can be verified by the agent to have actually come from the server.
+Part of that includes an expiration time, which is 5 minutes from when it is issued.
+This prevents a token from being used for long periods of time if it were to be intercepted, which is particularly important if not using SSL.

+If you run docker logs -f rancher-agent and the logs show messages about an expired token, then please check that the date/time of the Rancher Server host and Rancher Agent host are in sync.

 ## Cross Host Communication